On some special classes of contact $B_0$-VPG graphs: Chordal graphs

+Finally, considering the case in which $G^* = G$, it is clear that $C_w$ has at least one vertex less than $G$, namely $v$; otherwise, if $u$ was split, the size of $G^*$ is one more than the size of $G$, but then at least two vertices are removed in $C_w$, namely $v$ and one between $u_1$ and $u_2$ (since there is only one vertex in $N_{G^*}[v]$ that we are not removing).

-Now, for every vertex $w$ in $N_{G^*}(v)$, consider the connected component $C_w$ of $G^* - (N_{G^*}[v] - w)$ containing $w$.
-Notice that this subgraph is also chordal contact $B_0$-VPG and $w$ is non internal in $G^* - (N_{G^*}[v] - w)$.
-Furthermore, since $G$ is chordal and $\{K_4$-$e\}$-free (see Lemma~\ref{lem:forbidden}), all these connected components $C_w$ are necessarily disjoint.
-Then, by induction, there exists a contact $B_0$-VPG representation of $C_w$ with all the paths lying to the left of one free endpoint of $P_w$.
+Then, by induction, there exists a contact $B_0$-VPG representation of $C_w$, for each such $w$, with all the paths lying to the left of one free endpoint of $P_w$.
 Now, we replace the initial representation of $C_w$ by the new one (the one where all the paths lie to the left of one free endpoint of $P_w$) by rotating it such that $P_w$ has its free endpoint on the grid-point corresponding to the intersection of $P_w$ and $P_v$, and belongs to the same side as in the old representation.
 Notice that we may need to extend the path $P_v$ to the right before doing the replacement of these new representations to assure that they do not overlap.
 Therefore, by extending if necessary the path $P_v$ a little more to the right, we obtain a contact $B_0$-VPG representation of $G^*$ in which all the paths lie to the left of one free endpoint of $P_v$.
 In case $P_u$ was split into $P_{u_1}$ and $P_{u_2}$, we now glue these two paths together again. \end{pf}

 \begin{lem} Let $G$ be a chordal contact $B_0$-VPG graph.
 A vertex $v$ in $G$ is internal if and only if in every contact $B_0$-VPG representation of $G$, each endpoint of the path $P_v$ either corresponds to the intersection of a representation of $K_4$ or intersects a path $P_w$, which represents an internal vertex $w$, but not at an endpoint of $P_w$. \end{lem}